 Full picture of CKI merge request testing

-CKI can test kernels living in GitLab as well.
-Currently this setup is only deployed for GitLab.com, and as such this guide will reference it directly.
-Administrative setup description can be found under the documentation for pipeline triggering, these docs focus on the kernel engineer side.
+Currently, kernel merge request testing is only set up on GitLab.com, and as such this guide will reference it directly.
+Administrative setup can be found under the documentation for pipeline triggering; this documentation is aimed at kernel developers.

 Contacting the CKI team

 Throughout this guide, contacting the CKI team is mentioned several times.
 You